bloominstituteoftechnology/node-api1-project/README.md

   - cancel the request.
   - respond with HTTP status code `500`.
-  - return the following JSON object: `{ error: "The user information could not be modified." }`.
+  - return the following JSON object: `{ errorMessage: "The user information could not be modified." }`.

 - If the user is found and the new information is valid: